fifth-postulate/web-exercise/README.md

-# web-exercise
+# Web Exercise
-A exercise exploring web development in Prolog
+An exercise exploring web development in Prolog.